 |Not suitable for people who likes to help and teach others|

 |Long working hours (More than 40 hours per week)|

 73% of Millwrights said they were satisfied with their job and 38% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Millwrights job description, Millwrights salary, Millwrights information, what is the job of a Millwright like, pros and cons about Millwrights, colleges and universities for Millwrights, is Millwrights the right career for me, Medium careers to get into, careers in Trades and Services
+Millwrights job description, Millwrights salary, Millwrights information, what is the job of a Millwright like, pros and cons about Millwrights, colleges and universities for Millwrights, is Millwrights the right career for me, careers in Trades and Services